 - Our company provides…

-It's easy to describe yourself, but it's the wrong way to start your proposal.
+It's easy to describe yourself, but it's the wrong way to introduce your proposal.
 Proposal writing is very much like having a dialogue with the reader.
 You are a salesperson and the reader is the customer.
 How would you like it if you visited a store, and after you told him what you are interested in, he started his response with one of the openers above?
 What if a competing salesperson approached you and instead started off by talking about how he could deliver something that fulfills your needs and has a number of other benefits?
 Who would get your attention?

 Your introduction should be about the customer — not about you.
 The customer has two crucial questions: